JustinhoCHN/SRGAN_Wasserstein/README.md

 ### What's new?

-Compare with the original verson, I did the following changes:
+Compare with the original version, I did the following changes:

 1. Adding WGAN, as described in Wasserstein GAN chapter.
 2. Adding tensorboard, to monitor the training procedure.